Contribution Policy and Contributors License Agreement

 Free / Open Source Software (F/OSS) is usually a joint effort by contributors from across many countries, collaborating via the Internet.
 The F/OSS software iText was originally written by Bruno Lowagie (in 1999, Belgium).
 Over the years many other developers have contributed code in many different forms.

-For all code contributions that take more than 20 lines, you are invited to download the iCLA.
+For all code contributions, you are invited to download the iCLA.
 Please Print and sign the iCLA (or sign it digitally).

 You can send a manually signed iCLA by postal mail to: